tonethar/IGME-230-GDD-2017-Fall/notes/HW-chibi-matching.md

 ### B. `classList.add()` & `classList.remove()`

 - In this demo, there are classes that represent the `.card` and `.card-flipped` states.
-These are added and removed form the card elements as needed.
+These are added and removed from the card elements as needed.
 The CSS `transition` property then dictates the animation between the 2 states.
 - **HTML elements can belong to more than one class**, thus there are methods for adding and removing classes the of an element.
 (Unfortunately, it is buggy in the Safari Browser for some reason ...)
 - Docs here: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList